William Tennent

 William Tennent (1673 – May 6, 1746) was an early Scottish American Presbyterian minister and educator in British North America.

 Early life

 Tennent was born in Mid Calder, Linlithgowshire, Scotland, in 1673.
-He graduated from the University of Edinburgh in 1695 and was ordained in the Church of Ireland in 1706.
+He graduated from the University of Edinburgh in 1695 and was ordained probably in the Church of Scotland in 1706.
+He moved to Ulster as chaplain to the Hamiltons, who had considerable land and influence and worshipped in Vinecash Presbyterian Church, Co Armagh where a "blue plaque" to commemorate him was unveiled in 2025.
 He migrated to the Thirteen Colonies in 1718, arriving in the colony of Pennsylvania at the urging of his wife's cousin James Logan, a Scots-Irish Quaker and close friend of William Penn.
 In 1726 he was called to a pastorate at the Neshaminy-Warwick Presbyterian Church in present-day Warminster, where he stayed for the remainder of his life.

 The Log College

 In 1727 Tennent established a religious school in a log cabin that became famous as the Log College.
 He filled his pupils with evangelical zeal, and a number became revivalist preachers in the First Great Awakening.
 The educational influence of the Log College was of importance since many of its graduates founded schools along the frontier.
 Princeton University is regarded as the successor to the Log College.

 The name Log College had a negative connotation at the time, as it was a derisive nickname attached to the school by ministers educated in Europe.
 They chided Tennent for trying to educate poor farm boys considered by some to be unsuitable for the ministry.

 Tennent's sons Gilbert (1703-1764) and William, Jr. were also noted early American clergymen.
 Rev. William Tennent, Jr. was the Presbyterian pastor of the Freehold, New Jersey congregation.
 A grandson, also the Rev. William Tennent, was known in church history as William Tennent the Third.